DEBONDIUM/crispy/README.md

 This library is developed for researchers and engineers working in **solid mechanics**, **computational physics**, and **fracture modeling**.
 If you use `crispy` in your work, please consider citing it or linking to the repository.

-> _“In the breaking of things lies the story of how they were made.”_